Bounce corrections to gravitational lensing, quasinormal spectral stability and gray-body factors of Reissner-Nordstr\"om black holes: The master wave equations for scalar and electromagnetic perturbations

-where $r_*$ is "tortoise" coordinate defined by the relation, $\d r_*/\d r=1/f(r)$.
-To simplify the notation of the equation, we have taken the $s$-subscript $\Psi_s$ and $V_s$, where $\Psi_s$ denotes the scalar or vector field oscillating and decaying at a complex frequency $\omega$, and $V_s$ is the spin-dependent Regge-Wheeler potential.
+where $r_*$ is ``tortoise'' coordinate defined by the relation, $\d r_*/\d r=1/f(r)$.
+To simplify the notation of the equation, we have taken the $s$-subscript $\Psi_s$ and $V_s$, where $\Psi_s$ denotes the scalar or vector field oscillating and decaying at a complex frequency $\omega$, and $V_s$ is the spin-dependent effective potential.

-Consider a massless scalar ($s=0$) perturbation field propagating in a curved spacetime, its wave equation satisfies,
+Consider a massless scalar ($s=0$) perturbation field propagating in a curved spacetime, its wave equation satisfies

 where $g$ and $g^{\mu\nu}$ denote the determinant and inverse of $g_{\mu\nu}$, respectively.
-In the spacetime equipped with a time-independent and spherically symmetric metric Eq.~(\ref{CBBmetric}), we can decompose $\phi (t,r,\theta,\varphi)$ into Fourier modes,
+In the spacetime equipped with a time-independent and spherically symmetric metric, Eqs.~(\ref{bbrn}) and (\ref{shape}), we can decompose $\phi (t,r,\theta,\varphi)$ into Fourier modes,

 and redefine $\Psi_{s=0}(r)$ as the perturbation field, where $Y_{\ell m}(\theta,\varphi)$ stands for the spherical harmonics.
-Substituting the decomposition Eq.~(\ref{decompose}) into Eq. (\ref{KGEq}), we can get the master equation Eq.~(\ref{masterEq}) for $\Psi_{s=0}(r)$ with the Regge-Wheeler potential,
+Substituting the decomposition Eq.~(\ref{decompose}) into Eq. (\ref{KGEq}), we can get the master equation Eq.~(\ref{masterEq}) for $\Psi_{s=0}(r)$ with the effective potential,

-For a linearized Maxwell ($s=1$) field perturbation in the curved spacetime, we can determine the Regge-Wheeler potential in a similar way to the scalar field.
-Alternatively, the Regge-Wheeler potential of spin one field can be obtained based on the formalism developed in Ref. \cite{Boonserm:2013dua},
+For a linearized Maxwell ($s=1$) field perturbation in the curved spacetime, we can determine the effective potential in a similar way to the scalar field.
+Alternatively, the effective potential of spin one field can be obtained based on the formalism developed in Ref. \cite{Boonserm:2013dua},

-Now we summarize the above discussion.
-In the four-dimensional background with a wormhole-like metric Eq.~(\ref{CBBmetric}), the massless scalar ($s=0$) and electromagnetic ($s=1$) field perturbations can be described by the master equation Eq.~($\ref{masterEq}$) with the spin-dependent Regge-Wheeler potential,
+Now we summarize the above discussions.
+In the four-dimensional background with a wormhole-like metric, Eqs.~\eqref{bbrn} and \eqref{shape}, the massless scalar ($s=0$) and electromagnetic ($s=1$) field perturbations can be described by the master equation Eq.~$\eqref{masterEq}$ with the spin-dependent effective potential,